dummy-roro/production-ready-eks-cluster/README.md

 aws ssm start-session --target <instance-id>
 ```

+Or

+EC2 connect via SSM in AWS console.

 ### ✅ Option 2: SSH (Fallback)

 Ensure port 22 is open and your IP is whitelisted in security group.